JDT0wn/Nessus-Scan/README.md

 Configured a Kali Linux virtual machine

-Installed and set up Tenable Nessus to scan the host system for vulnerabilities.
+Deployed and set up Tenable Nessus to scan the host system for vulnerabilities.

 Performed a basic vulnerability scan, reviewing system configurations, missing patches, and potential exploit risks.